sidhomj/DeepTCR/README.md

 seq logos are made and saved directly in the results folder under Motifs.
 - Improved Motif Identification algorithm behind supervised method Representative_Sequences that uses a multinomial linear model to identify which motifs are associated to predicted probabilites from neural network.
+- Supervised Repertoire Model now able to do regression.
+By providing per-instance label with regression value with Load_Data method, this will automatically use the average of all instance level labels as the sample level value to regress the model against.